The ngtcp2 programmers’ guide for early adopters

 ngtcp2_conn_get_client_initial_dcid() should also be removed.

-Other than that, there is no difference between early data and 1RTT data in terms of API usage.
+Other than that, there is no difference between 0-RTT and 1-RTT data in terms of API usage.

-If early data is rejected by a server, client must call
+If early data is rejected by a server during TLS handshake, client

-during early data transmission are undone.
-The library does not
+states altered during 0-RTT transmission are undone.
+The library does

-retransmit early data to server as 1RTT data.
+not retransmit 0-RTT data to server as 1-RTT data.
 If an application

 wishes to resend data, it has to reopen streams and writes data again.